abraham-ny/easygit/README.md

 # EasyGit

-Python CLI to make it easier to work with Git
+Python CLI tool that simplifies Git tasks, making it easier to manage your Github repositories.

 ![](example.png)